-There is no evidence that this medicine is addictive or habit forming.
+There is no evidence that this medicine is addictive.

-This medicine is only available with a doctor's prescription.
+SERENACE is only available with a doctor's prescription.

 SERENACE is not recommended for use in children under the age of 3 years, as there is not enough information on its effects in this age group.